 Most need about an ounce of fluids per pound of body weight per day, so a 10-pound dog needs a bit over a cup of clean water daily.
 If your dog drinks a lot more than that, it may signal a health problem.
 Read on to learn more.

 Many things can affect how much your dog drinks, from weather to activity level to diet.

 Hot summer days, play, exercise, illness, infection -- all of these can lead to dehydration in dogs and trigger them to seek water.
-Along with increased thirst, signs that your pet may be dehydrated include: lethargy; dry gums and tongue; and thick rope-like saliva.
+Older dogs and dogs that are sick, pregnant, or nursing can get dehydrated easily.

 Sometimes, however, it may not be the condition itself causing your dog's excessive thirst, but the medication used to treat it.
 Talk to a vet about your dog's medication and its side effects; if drugs are behind your dog's thirst, the vet may be able to lower the dosage.

 Just as with people, some drugs can lead to excessive thirst in your dog, including:

 - Anti-inflammatory drugs like prednisone, which may be used to treat many conditions in dogs, including asthma, allergies, and inflammatory bowel disease.

 Heart failure drugs, such as furosemide, lead to increased urine production and an increase in thirst.